 - Collaborate with your audit provider to ensure the company’s financials will meet the Canadian Public Accountability Board’s financial statement requirements.

-- Pre-emptively prepare documentation around topics you know you’ll need to represent, including, significant acquisitions, financial statements for subsidiaries, and tax and regulatory compliance.
+- Pre-emptively prepare documentation around topics you know you’ll need to represent.
+This includes, significant acquisitions, financial statements for subsidiaries, and tax and regulatory compliance.

 To get a head-start on IPO due diligence, consult with an experienced IPO advisory firm like GreenGrowth CPAs.
-Our team of expert accountants and auditors can provide valuable guidance throughout the process to save time, money, and headaches.
+Moreover, our team of expert accountants and auditors can provide valuable guidance throughout the process to save time, money, and headaches.